learn-co-students/devise_lab-v-000/README.md

 `http://localhost:3000/users/auth/facebook/callback`

-However, since March of 2018, Facebook now requires us to provide ***https** URLs.
+However, since March of 2018, Facebook now requires us to provide ***https*** URLs.
 Rails does not, by default, start up an https-capable server.
 To get around this, start up the Rails server with `thin start --ssl` **instead of** `rails s` or `rails server`.
 We're sorry to toss this extra complexity in, but the continued war between those who seek to compromise web applications and those who build them necessitates this.
-Note: your browser, (Chrome, for instance), may display a security warning that you are not accessing a secure site (in the end we are just faking an https url to satisfy Facebook).
+Note: your browser, (Chrome, for instance), may display a security warning that you are not accessing a secure site (in the end we are just faking an https URL to satisfy Facebook).
 Feel free to bypass that warning and continue on to your site.

 This setting is listed under `Client OAuth Settings` in the dashboard.